 Yep, post-credits scenes aren't just reserved for movies these days, they also show up in top shelf TV series!
 Right when you thought that Armistice was doomed to be crushed in the security door inside the Samurai World labs and shot to pieces by Delos employees, a post-credits scene seems to imply this pocket rocket might just make out it alive — albeit one arm down.

 The post-credits scene showed Armistice cutting herself loose in a scene straight out of 127 Hours, and facing a nervous-looking Delos employee who quickly found that despite his wishes, this host was about to "cease all motor functions" for no man.
 The scene ended with Armistice giving a sort of grimace and heading toward the guard.
 So will we see her again in Season 2?
 Only time will tell, but I certainly hope so.

 Nope, this wasn't technically something in the show (though we did learn how the picture of Juliet ended up on the Abernathy farm), however the detectives on Reddit did discover that that picture of Logan's sister and William's fiancée, Juliet was a stock image.
 And, what's even funnier is that the photographer's last name is Weber, just like Arnold!

-While this was likely just an image that the props department found appropriate for the role, given that Westworld creator Jonathan Nolan is the brother of director, Christopher Nolan ,some are theorizing this might just be....
+While this was likely just an image that the props department found appropriate for the role, given that Westworld creator Jonathan Nolan is the brother of director, Christopher Nolan, some are theorizing it just might be....
 Inception.

-Westworld will return to HBO with Season 2 at a yet-to-be-confirmed date.
+Westworld will return to HBO with Season 2 in 2018.